SCIInstitute/Seg3D/README.md

 # Seg3D
 Seg3D (www.seg3d.org) is a free volume segmentation and processing tool developed by the NIH Center for Integrative Biomedical Computing at the University of Utah Scientific Computing and Imaging (SCI) Institute.

-See the Seg3D site (www.seg3d.org) for detailed information about the software and platform support.
+See the Seg3D site (www.seg3d.org) for detailed information about the software, platform support and documentation.

 ## Installing Seg3D from source